miguelfeles/materia_bayesianStatistics/README.md

 # Bayesian Statistics Repository
-En pausa
+En pausa - se retoma en enero

 Welcome to the Bayesian Statistics Repository!
 This project is dedicated to providing notes, examples, and code snippets to help understand and implement Bayesian statistical methods.
 Whether you're a student, a professional, or just curious about Bayesian statistics, you'll find valuable resources here.